TobiasBielefeld/Simple-Solitaire/README.md

 - [ ] Add more card drawables.
 Like the cards from KPatience, especially the Tux cards.
 But i don't find them anywhere...
 - [ ] Add more games (frecell, spider and yukon)
 - [ ] Improve the settings to use fragments
+- [ ] Add a color chooser for background color